 5. How are Service Levels verified?

-Ideally, service providers provide for statistics on an online portal where customers could verify whether SLAs are being met and if they’re eligible for getting service credits or other any other penalties as laid out in the SLA.
+Ideally, on an online site, service providers have statistics where clients can check if SLAs are being met and whether they are qualified for service credits or any other penalties as set out in the SLA.

 6. Who needs an SLA?

-SLAs were originated essentially owing to the growth of the IT sector to assist the network service providers but are now widely used in a range of IT-related fields like cloud computing and internet provider services.
-The Information Technology department of such service introduces an SLA so that there could be an efficient measurement of the services and perhaps compare them with those of outsourcing vendors.
+Initially, SLAs were developed due to the growth of the IT sector to facilitate network service providers but are now commonly used in a variety of IT-related fields such as cloud computing and internet provider services.
+Such a service’s Information Technology department implements an SLA so that the services can be accurately evaluated and even compared to those of outsourcing vendors.

 7. Is validating SLA levels necessary?